 - 1 10.5 oz can cream of cheddar soup

+- Preheat oven to 350F.
 In a large pan, saute the onion, bell pepper, and celery mixture in the butter for 5 minutes.

-Add the shrimp, garlic, cajun seasoning, and black pepper.
+- Add the shrimp, garlic, cajun seasoning, and black pepper.
 Simmer for about 5 more minutes.

-Add the soups and cooked rice.
-Mix well.
-Pour into casserole dish.
-Bake at 350 for 40 minutes.
+- Pour into casserole dish.
+Bake covered at 350F for 30 minutes.